Enforcement Case Search Help

 Restrict search results to the primary environmental statute/law that was violated.
 This option is enabled when an option from Law Cited is selected.
 EPA judicial actions are based on incidents that may violate of more than one statute.
 One law and section (of that law) entered into the ICIS record is designated the primary law/section, which is considered the law/section that is most seriously violated and/or for which the most significant relief is sought.

 Search for cases based on the section(s) of the law violated and cited in the enforcement action.
 You must select a Law Cited before selection the sections(s) cited.
-Use the lookup to select one or more specific sections of the selected law.
+Use the search/dropdown to select one or more specific sections of the selected law.
 A list of possible Statute Codes (Law), Law Section Codes, and Law Section description combinations is available here (9 pp, 239 K, About PDF).
 This criterion is disabled when searching on only state-lead enforcement cases (Case Lead = "State").

 The citation of the law(s) violated and cited in the enforcement action.
 Laws are identified by their title and section in the U.S. Code (USC).
 Users can search for the text of the laws by navigating to the Office of the Law Revision Counsel.
 This criterion is disabled when searching on only state-lead enforcement cases (Case Lead = "State").